call911nowplz/Spiriten.cf/Server_Side/server_hosts.md

 Australia location.
 Lastly, for Premium they have multiple USA locations and 3 Europe locations.
 It looks like a decent host, but I have not had any friends/heard anything about it.

+[Helix Network](https://helixnetwork.xyz/plans) : Helix Network offers hosting for about $3.50 per GB of ram with a Ryzen 9 3900.
+They do not tell you their locations.
+Unlimited NVMe storage is nice though, but the fact that I can find nothing else out about this company is a deal breaker.
+Just very odd.

 [Host Havoc](https://hosthavoc.com/minecraft) : Host Havoc is a server host charging $5 per GB of ram on unknown "TOP PERFORMING CPUS".
 They have 3 North America locations and a Europe location.
 Their website looks to be designed the same as Fluctis Hosting and another site I visited which I can't remember while writing this, which may be a sign of low quality.